skywarth/annals-of-disco/information-technology/software/code/database/mysql.md

 -

 ### Fulltext
+- Is a index type on it's on: `FULLTEXT`
 - **[!]
 For MySQL to actually use this index it is imperative you use `WHERE MATCH(column) AGAINST(“string” IN NATURAL LANGUAGE MODE);`**
 - Costly to generate
 - May cause table-locks if the table in question is highly active.
 It means people can't insert or update the table when it's being searched on.
+- Not supported on partitioned tables
+- Full-text search operations do not treat the `%` string as a wildcard.
+So you don't use it simiar to `LIKE '%whaddup%`

 ### Query insights and benchmark